- AUDDIS, migrate to AUDDIS

 The options for introducing AUDDIS include:

-- MIGRATION: The company can move existing DDIs to become AUDDIS instructions, by migrating their Service User Number.
-Approximately 6% of all Service Users are in the process of Testing or conducting an AUDDIS Migration.
-It can appear daunting as it requires a series of technical and complex steps be undertaken, however it can help streamline your processes.
-For most organisations it is a process they will only complete once and gaining all the necessary knowledge and skills can therefore be time consuming and costly.
-As part of our Direct Debit Consultancy we can help you implement the best way for your organisation to migrate to AUDDIS; support you through the ‘test’ phase; introduce you to software suppliers if appropriate and support you beyond the migration, offering follow up support, without the need for you to have an ‘in house’ expert.
+- MIGRATION: The company can move existing DDIs to become AUDDIS instructions by migrating their Service User Number.
+Approximately 6% of all Service Users are in the process of testing or conducting an AUDDIS migration.
+It can appear daunting as it requires a series of technical and complex steps to be undertaken; however, it can help streamline your processes.
+For most organisations, it is a process they will only complete once and gaining all the necessary knowledge and skills can therefore be time-consuming and costly.
+As part of our Direct Debit Consultancy we can help you implement the best way for your organisation to migrate to AUDDIS; support you through the test phase; introduce you to software suppliers, if appropriate, and support you beyond the migration, offering follow up support, without the need for you to have an in-house expert.

-- DUAL APPROACH: A company can operate 2 Service User numbers in conjunction.
-One SUN would be AUDDIS enabled and used for new customers and the other would be the existing non AUDDIS enabled SUN – used for existing customers.
+- DUAL APPROACH: A company can operate 2 Service User Numbers in tandem.
+One SUN would be AUDDIS-enabled and used for new customers, and the other would be the existing non-AUDDIS-enabled SUN, used for existing customers.
 All new customers are signed up using the new SUN, allowing an organisation time to develop experience of the new process.
-The usage of the existing SUN would reduce over time which could be appropriate in some businesses, especially those with high natural customer turnover.
+The usage of the existing SUN would reduce over time, which could be appropriate in some businesses, especially those with high natural customer turnover.

 STEPS in an AUDDIS Migration

-- Application – including details of your processes for Modulus & KYC checking etc.
+- Application – including details of your processes for modulus and KYC checking, etc.

 - Preparation – obtaining the correct data and in the correct format.
 If not, you may need to procure additional software.

-- Testing – you must demonstrate to Bacs & your sponsoring bank that you can correctly submit AUDDIS files.
+- Testing – you must demonstrate to Bacs and your sponsoring bank that you can correctly submit AUDDIS files.

 CONSIDERATIONS WITH AUDDIS MIGRATIONS

-Every AUDDIS Migration is different but broadly, the most common issues we see include:
+Every AUDDIS migration is different but, broadly speaking, the most common issues we see include:

 - Data issues.
 Ensuring your dataset is clean can often be a challenge.
-You will need to identify live accounts, remove accounts that no longer exist, update sortcodes & account names / numbers etc. Even then, there will be some accounts that won’t allow AUDDIS.
+You will need to identify live accounts, remove accounts that no longer exist, update sort codes and account names/numbers, etc. Even then, there will be some accounts that won’t allow AUDDIS.
 Dealing with these issues is part of the testing process and should be undertaken wherever possible before the live submission.

 - Customer liaison.
-When updating your customers about any changes – such as reference numbers / timings etc, its important to get it right and protect your organisational reputation.
+When updating your customers about any changes – such as reference numbers/timings etc. – it’s important to get it right and protect your organisation’s reputation.
 We can help with advice and templates.

 We can help!

-Usually an AUDDIS Migration is something an organisation will only undertake once so its not easy for Service Users to gain any experience in the area or to fully predict all the possible beartraps.
+Usually an AUDDIS migration is something an organisation will only undertake once, so it’s not easy for Service Users to gain any experience in the area or to fully predict all the possible bear traps.
 That’s where we can help!
-Over the years we have supported many Service Users undertaking AUDDIS Migrations.
-We have provided advice and guidance for some; full project management for others and have even been called in half-way through to rescue an AUDDIS Migration that has gone wrong!
+Over the years we have supported many Service Users undertaking AUDDIS migrations.
+We have provided advice and guidance for some and full project management for others, and have even been called in halfway through to rescue an AUDDIS migration that had gone wrong!